 - hacking cough with pink or bloody phlegm

 - Pregnancy.
 Good rule to understand.
 Whatever Mom is experiencing, so is baby.
 Ask your doctor or midwife if you should travel to high altitude destinations.

-Should you go straight to the Sacred Valley when you arrive in Cusco?
+Should you go straight to the Sacred Valley (or lower altitude) when you arrive in Cusco?

 If you have the choice to acclimatize at lower altitude, it could be the best option.
 It may depend on where you are.
 In Peru, we see many people online recommend going to the lower elevation of Sacred Valley (9000 ft) when you arrive in Cusco, we have a different approach.
 Hotels in the Sacred Valley are isolated and there is limited access to:

 - public transportation

 - pharmacies or medical services

 All visitors to Machu Picchu will pass through the SV on the way.
 It's more efficient use of your time if you start in Cusco, then progress to the Sacred Valley on your way to Machu Picchu.
 We have not been able to find any evidence that supports this idea that starting in the Sacred Valley is better than starting in Cusco.